This is a list of the best marketing books of all time.

 Good for: Helping you figure out the pain points and the problems that need to be solved to make someone buy.

-One thing I love about this book is that Alan not only relays inspiring success stories but also gives press release examples of products and companies that failed, how they haven’t understood the job that needed to be done.
+One thing I love about this book is that Alan not only relays inspiring success stories but also gives press release examples of products and companies that failed.

 by Paul Arden